On the topological contents of eta invariants: An intrinsic formula

-Note that our standing assumption is that $M$ is compact. \begin{prop} Given $(M,f,g,\tilde \nabla)$ there exists a geometrization. \end{prop} \proof Since $M$ is compact the maps $f$ and $g$ factor over compact subspaces of $B$ or $X$ respectively.
-In view of the functoriality of the geometrization (\ref{eq601}) we can assume that $B$ and $X$ are compact.
-Then $K^{0}(B_{+}\wedge X_{+})$ is a finitely generated abelian group.
-We choose a (non-canonical) decomposition
+Note that our standing assumption is that $M$ is compact. \begin{prop} Given $(M,f,\tilde \nabla)$ there exists a geometrisation. \end{prop} \proof Since $M$ is compact the map $f$ factors over a compact subspace of $B$.
+In view of the functoriality of the geometrisation (\ref{eq601}) we can assume that $B$ is compact.
+Then $K^{0}(B)$ is a finitely generated abelian group.
+We choose a decomposition

 into a torsion and a free part.
 We write